UF Health Bariatric Surgery Center: FAQs

 - Have the following labs checked by a health care provider annually: CBC, CMP, Lipids, TSH, HA1C, Iron TIBC, Ferritin ,Vitamin D (25 hydroxy), and B12.

-- Make exercise a regular part of your life.
+- Make physical activity a regular part of your life.

 - Enjoy your journey in your new body!